 Over the last several years the dartboards have advanced more than the previous fifty years prior.
 At the high end of the market sees the disappearance of round and triangle wired dartboards in favour of the blade divider.
 The advantages of this type of dartboard become glaringly obvious the first time you play on one.
 The blade dividers are designed to reduce the amount they obscure the scoring segments thus reduce of bounce outs.
 Blade boards require no pinning because the blade is cut straight into the sisal and gives a clean edge that doesn’t twist, unlike pinned wired boards.
 Most of the major manufacturers sell Blade construction dartboards but only one bears the name Blade and that is made by Winmau.
 Over the years I have played on most of the blade boards and reviewed each over time.
 So out of the bunch which one is best?

-The Unicorn Eclipse HD2 was launched in 2016 and part of the new Unicorn product range for 2017 is the top of the current Unicorn dartboard range.
-It is PDC endorsed and their board of choice until 2022.
-This dartboard probably gets more TV Coverage than any other dartboard on the market.
-The new numbers are made from a highly visible plastic.
-Unicorn also sells additional coloured numbers to suit your own taste in Black, Red, Green, Blue and of course White, however, a wildly thrown dart that hits the dartboard number indicator can break it.
+The Unicorn Eclipse Ultra was part of the new product range for 2022.
+It is at the top of the current Unicorn dartboard range and was the board of choice for the PDC endorsed until 2022.
+The Unicorn dartboard probably got more TV Coverage than any other dartboard on the market.
+The new numbers are highly visible, and the playing and wiring the best Unicorn offer.
+Unicorn also sells replacement high visibility metal number rings.
 Although the board looks superb on TV it may not be the best choice for everyone.
-Unicorn also Manufactures the Eclipse Pro HD2 (shown here) and this board has the same qualities of the Eclipse H2 but has a traditional metal wire number indicator.

 Not all the blade construction are endorsed by governing darts bodies, that is not to say these boards are lesser or inferior quality.
 Above are three dartboards that are as good as their endorsed partners.
 The three I have selected above are all blade construction, however, all three still show the paper or in some cases the plastic veins.
 The veins are caused by the dartboard construction process.
 A number of sisal ‘biscuits’ are compressed together to form a dartboard.
 Where the sisal ‘biscuit’s meet forms the vein.